WillyBruhn/PredictingProteinInteractions/README.md

                           <pathToExperiment>/NNexperimentsKfoldCV/.
 So <outPutFolder> is no full path!
 ```

-Most of the ~50 parameters are specified in an additional parametersFile.
+Most of the ~50 parameters are specified in an additional **parameters-file**.
 Note that when executing this script the
-parameters specified on the commmand-line have higher priority and overwrite the parameters in the parameters-file.
+parameters specified on the commmand-line have higher priority and overwrite the parameters in the **parameters-file**.

 #### Parameters related to the features